kjuraszek/lego-python-mosaic/README.md

 consists of total bricks amount of each color and building instructions divided in steps - each step is one row.

+You can stop current action using Abort button - all files created in current run will be removed.
+You can clear inputs (source image, color palette, No PDF checkbox) using Clear button.

 Have fun!

  ## Examples